PaloAltoNetworks/terraform-provider-prismacloud/website/docs/index.html.markdown

 2) From the param's environment variable, where applicable.
 3) From the JSON config file, if specified.

-When retrieving params from the JSON configuration file, the param names are the same as the provider params, except that underscores in provider params become hyphens in the JSON config file.
-For example, the provider param `json_web_token` is `json-web-token` in the config file.

 The following arguments are supported: